Buying property in Île-de-France

 Île-de-France has some of the highest property prices in France.
 Paris has the highest prices, while suburban departments, like Seine-et-Marne and Essonne, are typically more affordable.

-In Paris, properties in the central arrondissements are typically rather expensive, but if it’s luxury you’re after, there are a range of apartments and penthouses available that start around €1 million.
+In Paris, properties in the central arrondissements are typically rather expensive, but if it’s luxury you’re after, there are a range of apartments and penthouses available that start at around €1 million.

 If you’re looking for something more affordable, head just outside the affluent 6th, 7th and 16th arrondissements to find a smart pied-à-terre – small urban property – for an attractive price; one which would offer an excellent rental return if you so choose and is likely to only increase in value.